khchenTW/Sound-WCDFP/README.md

 git clone https://github.com/tu-dortmund-ls12-rt/Sound-WCDFP.git
 ```

-Switch to each subfolder and change the permission of the shell scripts to be executable as follows:
+Switch to each subfolder and set the permission of the scripts to be executable as follows:

 ```
 cd Sound-WCDFP/task_generator